Call Now - Open 24/7

 • 28% of female riders wear helmets.

+Bicycle helmets reduce the risk of severe head injuries in a crash, which is why this factor is a key safety metric in the data above.
 Our 2024 forecast reflects consistent fatality rate patterns, which suggest that stronger public awareness campaigns, stricter helmet law enforcement, and community-based safety programs are required to improve these cyclist fatality trends.

-Helmet Use 2021, % 2022, % 2023, % 2024, %
+Helmet use 2021, % 2022, % 2023, % 2024, %

 Bicycle Accident Statistics By Helmet Use